pcooksey/skyscraper-ps/README.md

 Run <b> ./skyscraper-ps </b>

+### Skyscraper-ps ###

+Load a puzzle or create a puzzle to start.
+Then clikc solve to reduce the problem using a constraint based solver.
+This does not always lead to a solved solution.
+This may be because the puzzle has multiple solutions, not solvable, or the constraints where not enought to solve the problem.
+The parital solver will do a graph based search to find the solution(s).

+If there are multiple solutions you will find two files in the directory.

+<b>BoundaryKeys.csv</b>: This has all the possible boundary solutions for the puzzle.
+There can be multiple latin square solutions with the same boundary numbers, which is indicated by the number next to the solutions.

+<b>BoundaryStats.csv</b>: This shows some stats on the boundary solutions.

 ### Versions ###

 <b> Skyscraper-ps Gui 1.6 </b> New features added are displaying all possible rows and columns when double clicking side constraints and the mouse scroll wheel is now used to change numbers in the puzzle.